 Core Wait for Event

-WFE is a feature of the Arm®v8‑A architecture.
-It uses a locking mechanism based on events, to put the core in a low-power state by disabling most of the clocks in the core, while keeping the core powered up.
+WFE uses a locking mechanism, based on events, to put the core in a low-power state by disabling most of the clocks in the core, while keeping the core powered up.

-instruction executes, the core waits for all instructions in the core to complete before it
+WFE instruction, the core waits for all instructions in the core, including explicit memory accesses, to retire before it enters a low-power state.
+The

 If the event register is set, execution of WFE does not cause entry into standby state, but clears the event register.